-The HCS370 transmission is made up of several code words.
+The HCS365 transmission is made up of several code words.
 Each code word contains a preamble, header, and data.
 A code word is separated from another code word by guard time.
 The Guard Time Select (GSEL) configuration option can be set to 0 ms, 6.4 ms, 51.2 ms, or 102.4 ms.

 All other timing specifications for the modulation formats are based on a basic timing element (TE).
-This Timing Element can be set to $100 \, \mu s$ , $200 \, \mu s$ , $400 \, \mu s$ or

-800 μs with the Baud Rate Select (BSEL) configuration option.
+This Timing Element can be set to 100 μ s, 200 μ s, 400 μ s or 800 μ s with the Baud Rate Select (BSEL) configuration option.
 The Header time can be set to 4TE or 10TE with the Header Select (HSEL) configuration option.
 These options can all be set individually for Encoder 1 and Encoder 2.

-There are four different modulation formats available, the Modulation Select (MSEL) Configuration Option is used to select between:
+There are four different modulation formats available on the HCS365 that can be set individually for Encoder 1 or Encoder 2.
+The Modulation Select (MSEL) Configuration Option is used to select between: